vbrik/cta-data-relay/ISSUES.md

     There has to be a better way to decouple code and deployment
     - no nice way to test code in k8s though wo creating a new container/deployment
+- if a file is created on the gridftp side and then on the source side it will not be overwritten